-For open requests on a share of type STYPE_DISKTREE (as indicated by If TreeConnect.Share.Type), is STYPE_DISKTREE as specified in [MS-SRVS] section 2.2.2.4, the server MUST do the following:
+If TreeConnect.Share.Type is STYPE_DISKTREE as specified in [MS-SRVS] section 2.2.2.4, the server MUST do the following:

-- If DesiredAccess is zero, the server SHOULD<268> fail the request with STATUS ACCESS DENIED. - If TreeConnect.Share.RestrictExclusiveOpens is TRUE and the ShareAccess field does not include FILE_SHARE_READ, and the DesiredAccess field does not include GENERIC_ALL, GENERIC_WRITE, FILE_WRITE_DATA, FILE_WRITE_ATTRIBUTES, FILE_WRITE_EA, or FILE_APPEND_DATA, the server SHOULD<269> set FILE_SHARE_READ in the ShareAccess field. - If TreeConnect.Share.ForceSharedDelete is TRUE, the server MUST set FILE_SHARE_DELETE in the ShareAccess field. - If DesiredAccess is not equal to TreeConnect.MaximalAccess and TreeConnect.Share.ConnectSecurity is not empty, the server MUST perform as below: - Clear ACCESS SYSTEM SECURITY in DesiredAccess.
-If DesiredAccess is zero, the server MUST fail the request with STATUS ACCESS DENIED. - If Session.SecurityContext is empty, the server MUST fail the request with STATUS ACCESS DENIED. - The server MUST perform access check for the share in the underlying object store using the parameters Session.SecurityContext, TreeConnect.Share.ConnectSecurity and DesiredAccess.<270> If the underlying object store returns a failure, the server MUST fail the request with STATUS ACCESS DENIED. - If TreeConnect.Share.ForceLevel2Oplock is TRUE, and RequestedOplockLevel is SMB2_OPLOCK_LEVEL_BATCH or SMB2_OPLOCK_LEVEL_EXCLUSIVE, the server SHOULD<271> set RequestedOplockLevel to SMB2_OPLOCK_LEVEL_II.
+- If DesiredAccess is zero, the server SHOULD<283> fail the request with STATUS ACCESS DENIED. - If TreeConnect.Share.RestrictExclusiveOpens is TRUE and the ShareAccess field does not include FILE_SHARE_READ, and the DesiredAccess field does not include GENERIC_ALL, GENERIC_WRITE, FILE_WRITE_DATA, FILE_WRITE_ATTRIBUTES, FILE_WRITE_EA, or FILE APPEND DATA, the server SHOULD<284> set FILE SHARE READ in the ShareAccess field. - If TreeConnect.Share.ForceSharedDelete is TRUE, the server MUST set FILE_SHARE_DELETE in the ShareAccess field. - If DesiredAccess is not equal to TreeConnect.MaximalAccess and TreeConnect.Share.ConnectSecurity is not empty, the server MUST perform as below: - Clear ACCESS_SYSTEM_SECURITY in DesiredAccess.
+If DesiredAccess is zero, the server MUST fail the request with STATUS ACCESS DENIED. - If Session.SecurityContext is empty, the server MUST fail the request with STATUS_ACCESS_DENIED. - The server MUST perform access check for the share in the underlying object store using the parameters Session.SecurityContext, TreeConnect.Share.ConnectSecurity and DesiredAccess.
+If the underlying object store returns a failure, the server MUST fail the request with STATUS ACCESS DENIED. - If TreeConnect.Share.ForceLevel2Oplock is TRUE, and RequestedOplockLevel is SMB2_OPLOCK_LEVEL_BATCH or SMB2_OPLOCK_LEVEL_EXCLUSIVE, the server SHOULD<286> set RequestedOplockLevel to SMB2_OPLOCK_LEVEL_II.

-If Connection.Dialect belongs to the SMB 3.x dialect family, TreeConnect.Share.Type includes STYPE_CLUSTER_SOFS as specified in [MS-SRVS] section 2.2.2.4, and the RequestedOplockLevel is SMB2_OPLOCK_LEVEL_BATCH, the server MUST set RequestedOplockLevel to SMB2_OPLOCK_LEVEL_II.
+If Connection.Dialect belongs to the SMB 3.x dialect family, TreeConnect.Share.Type is STYPE_CLUSTER_SOFS as specified in [MS-SRVS] section 2.2.2.4, and the RequestedOplockLevel is SMB2_OPLOCK_LEVEL_BATCH, the server MUST set RequestedOplockLevel to SMB2_OPLOCK_LEVEL_II.

-If CreateOptions includes FILE_NO_INTERMEDIATE_BUFFERING and DesiredAccess includes FILE_APPEND_DATA, the server MUST set FILE_APPEND_DATA to zero in the DesiredAccess field in the request.
+If CreateOptions includes FILE_NO_INTERMEDIATE_BUFFERING, the server MUST set FILE_APPEND_DATA to zero in the DesiredAccess field in the request.